codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 This tutorial is an introduction to the world of iOS development using Apple's latest UI framework: [SwiftUI](https://developer.apple.com/xcode/swiftui/)

-We'll be building a counter app, where the user will press a button and increment the number on the screen.
+We'll be building a counter app, where the user will press a button and increment a number on the screen.

 ## Pre-requisites

-In order to work through this tutorial, you will need a Mac with Xcode 11 installed.
-Xcode 11 is the minimum version that supports SwiftUI.
-It is useful to have Mac OSX Catalina installed to see live previews in Xcode, but you can still use Mac OS X Mojave.
+In order to work through this tutorial, you will need a Mac with Xcode 12 installed.

 Download and install Xcode from the App Store.
-This may take a while — its a big program.
-If you are at a Codebar ask the coaches before downloading it from the App Store as they frequently have a copy on a USB drive which will save some installation time, but it would be better if you come to the workshop with it installed.
+This may take a while because of it's size.
+If you are at a Codebar event ask the coaches before downloading it from the App Store as they frequently have a copy on a USB drive which will save some installation time, but it would be better if you come to the workshop with it installed.

 ## Creating a Project